djaus2/CC2650SensorTag-CS/README.md

 **Note 3:** This version counts the updates events per 15 seconds and writes to a log file **sample.log** in
 \\\minwinpc\c$\Data\Users\DefaultAccount\Documents

+Some bugs in the following mode ??):
 **Note 4:** There is now an option, at app startup, to limit the ambience (temperature, pressure and humidity) readings to being periodic on demand rather than for every change.
+- For this option, at startup app is set to on changed mode.
-- After startup in on changed mode, the sensors are disabled.
+- After a selected number log events, the sensors are disabled.
-- Periodically through the event count monitoring timer, the sensors are manually read.
+- Periodically, after a selected number of log events, the sensors are manually read.
-- The period can be set in minutes, at app startup.
+- The log period can be set in seconds, at app startup.
 - Luminosity remains in update on changed mode.
 - Motion remains on auto-periodic updates (1 second period).
 ---